ulfschneider/ulf.website/content/posts/2013-03-26-self-organization.md

 </blockquote>

-The connection is, 150 years ago as well as today no mastermind can overview this world, to construct it and to plan it.
+The connection is, 150 years ago as well as today, no mastermind can overview this world, construct it, and plan it.
 The system organized itself in evolutionary steps.

 ## Complexity